 Industry best practice suggests Council's annual renewals expenditure should match the annual depreciation of its assets.
 Therefore, 100% is the renewals benchmark against which Council compares its renewal ratio.
-Council's combined asset renewals ratio in 2022/23 is 150%, which is forecast to decline rapidly over the next 3 years, then gradually increase towards the benchmark as shown in Figure 10 below.
+Council's combined asset renewals ratio in 2024/25 is 103% (Figure 10), which is forecast to decline rapidly over the future years.
+The increase in renewal shortfall amount over the 10-year term is due to the significant amount of additional new assets to be constructed and managed each year due to City of Parramatta's projected growth in population.

-Figure 10 City of Parramatta asset renewals ratios 2023-32
+Figure 10 City of Parramatta asset renewals ratios 2025-34